-One of our patents, issued in the name of Dr. Damadian and licensed to FONAR, was United States patent No. 3,789,832, Apparatus and Method for Detecting Cancer in Tissue, also referred to in this report as the "1974 Patent".
+Our seminal patent, issued in the name of Dr. Damadian and licensed to FONAR, was United States patent No. 3,789,832, Apparatus and Method for Detecting Cancer in Tissue, also referred to in this report as the "1974 Patent".
 The 1974 Patent was the first MRI patent issued by the United States Patent Office.
 The development of our MRI scanners has been based upon the 1974 Patent, and we believe that the 1974 Patent was the first of its kind to utilize MR to scan the human body and to detect cancer.
 The 1974 Patent was extended beyond its original 17-year term and expired in February, 1992.
 A number of FONAR's existing patents specifically relate to protecting FONAR's position in the Upright MRI market.
-The patents further enhance Dr. Damadian's pioneer patent, the 1974 Patent, that initiated the MRI industry and provided the original invention of MRI scanning.
-The terms of the patents in FONAR's portfolio extend to various times.
+The patents further enhance Dr. Damadian's pioneer patent that initiated the MRI industry and provided the original invention of MRI scanning.